Making a clinical diagnosis of whooping cough

+In a recent study in the Netherlands 57% of patients with whooping cough had suggested the diagnosis themselves.
 They are likely to apologise for troubling you because although they have had a bad cough for a long time, and they don’t feel ill.

 They are likely to have been sent by a partner or parent because they are more worried than the patient.
 Workmates can also complain that they should see a doctor.

 Somebody may have said they think they could have whooping cough.
 These patients usually get laughed at by their doctor.